acostasg/python-ftp-sftp/README.md

             -r, --remote-path: Remote path where files will be uploaded -o, --provider:[optional] Provider name
             -c, --is-secure:[optional] 1 for sftp or 2 for ftp

+##TODO

+* Create application appUpload.py containing the yml configuration:

+        * app.yml [directories and other settings]

+        * connections.yml [external ftp and sftp settings]

+* Upload.py to cronUpload.py rename so that it can be used with parameters for planners systems (schedulers) such as jenks, cron,...
+...